menny/menny.github.io/_posts/2013-12-09-branding-edge-effect.md

 categories: [android, branding]
 tags: [tips, hacx]
 ---
-Lately, I've become some sort of a branding obsessed; colors, font sizes, UI language, they all seem _so_ important to me now, I can hardly look at an App these days without pulling on my hairs and scream "God, oh God, why would they use inconsistent, non-brand colors!"
+Lately, I've become sort of branding obsessed; colors, font sizes and types, UI language, they all seem _so_ important to me, I can hardly look at an App these days without pulling on my hairs and scream "God, oh God, why would they use inconsistent, non-brand colors!"
 Ya, but that's my problem.
 Your is another: how to brand the [EdgeEffect](http://developer.android.com/reference/android/widget/EdgeEffect.html) glow, ah?

 **TL;DR;** Use the gist [here](https://gist.github.com/menny/7878762#file-brandgloweffect_full-java).

 Weird as it sounds, Android does not provide any method to change (or brand) the _hitting-the-wall_ feedback glow effect in its widget (ListView, GridView, ScrollView, etc.), and will only use the OS's color.
 This even gets weirder, when Android 2.3 has a green edge-effect, while Android 3+ uses a blueish (Holo) color, and KitKat (v4.4) uses a gray glow effect (ironic fact: Android team changed the color of the glow effect so the Holo color will not collide with your branding, although, gray is colliding just as well, IMHO).